 Naming Binary Covalent Compounds

-When a pair of elements form more than one type of covalent compound, Greek prefixes are used to indicate how many of each element are in a compound.
+When a pair of elements form more than one type of covalent compound, Greek prefixes are used to indicate how many of each element is in a compound.
 For example:

 Some of the Greek prefixes are given in the table below: